Mandarin speaking people around the world

 Train to teach Mandarin with our Modern Languages SCITT Programme

 We are delighted to be working with the Swire Chinese Language Foundation to offer training to be a teacher of Mandarin.
-This is offered via our Sheffield and Peak District Hub and in our soon-to-be-launched Newcastle Hub.
+This is offered via our Sheffield and Peak District Hub and in our Newcastle Hub.
 Offering relevant placements in two contrasting schools, you’ll train to reach Qualified Teacher Status and gain a PGCE.
 You’ll have the opportunity to develop plans and strategies for modern language lessons, gaining hands-on experience in the classroom.

 The National Modern Languages SCITT offers this course as Mandarin with French, German, Italian or Spanish (course code U562) in the Newcastle Hub, or Mandarin with French, German or Spanish (course code H035) in the Sheffield & Peak District Hub.
+Find out more about how to apply here.

 First class, school-based training